skerr17/principles_of_data_analytics/README.md

 ## Purpose of this Repository
 In this Repository I will submit my assessments for the Module Principles of Data Analytics for my HDIP in Computing and Data Analytics.

+To learn more information on the HDIP review the link here: [HDIP in Computing and Data Analytics](https://www.atu.ie/courses/higher-diploma-in-science-data-analytics)

 ## Leraning Objectives of this Module:
 1. Source and investigate sets of data.
 2. Programmatically explore and visulaize data.